ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 Upon generation of the EMBL file, sequences also acquire a sequence accession number.
 This accession number will comprise of 2 upper case letters followed by 6 numbers, e.g. [LR991698](https://www.ebi.ac.uk/ena/browser/api/embl/LR991698.2?lineLimit=1000).

-For each assembly submission, Webin will report a unique accession number that starts with ERZ.
+Please note that for each assembly submission, Webin will report a unique accession number (which will start with ERZ).
 For most assemblies, this accession number is for internal processing only and will not be visible in the browser.
-However, for SARS-CoV-2 assemblies, sequence accessions will continue to be assigned and the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).
+Please notes that for SARS-CoV-2 assemblies, the sequence acession numbers will continue to be assigned.
+Additionally, the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).